This article about famous Spanish festivals may contain affiliate/compensated links. For full information, please see my disclaimer here.

 What Happens At Las Fallas?

 On the 16th of March, people whose ‘falla’ belong to the most impressive (according to the judges) walk towards the Plaza de Ayuntamiento (Town Hall Square in Valencia) to pick up their prices.
-They are dressed up in authentic dresses and walk in commissions led by musicians playing music and singing.
-Besides, they are carrying flowers.

-Plaza de Ayuntamiento is the home of the giant ninot, Virgen de los Desamparados, the patron of Valencia.
+Plaza de Ayuntamiento is the home of the giant niΓ±ot, Virgen de los Desamparados, the patron of Valencia.
 The structure is 15 meters high, and the commissions bring flowers to build up this giant falla.
 This celebration is called ‘Flower Ofrenda‘, and it takes place on the 17th and 18th of March.

 La Crema Celebration

 Finally, on the 19th of March, the expected Crema is happening.
 That’s the night when all fallas are burnt in the fire.
-First, small fallas are burnt around 10:00 pm, and after, they start burning the bigger ones.
+First, small fallas are burnt around 10:00 p.m, and after, they start burning the bigger ones.

 La Crema De La Virgen

-The final celebration is held at the Plaza de Ayuntamiento, where you’ll watch the giant Virgen de los Desamparados being set on fire at 12:30 am.
+The final celebration is held at the Plaza de Ayuntamiento, where you’ll watch the giant Virgen de los Desamparados being set on fire at 12:30 a.m.

 If nothing else, this famous Spanish festival reflects how much Valencians love fire.
 Maybe you have never seen so much fire in your life.
-You should experience the Las Fallas festival.

 Why Do Locals Celebrate Las Fallas?